quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## QUIC Frames

 The generic `$QuicFrame` is defined here as a CDDL extension point (a "socket" or "plug").
-This allows other documents to extend this extension point when defining new QUIC protocol frame types to enable automated validation of aggregated qlog schemas.
+It can be extended to support additional QUIC frame types.

 ~~~ cddl
 ; The QuicFrame is any key-value map (e.g., JSON object)